How to apply

-Before you apply, take a look at the Research area you are interested in on this website.
-This will tell you about the research priorities, the supervisors available, and potential research projects the University is considering.
-Different research degrees have different application periods, so check the web page or advertisement for information about closing dates.
+Before you apply, take a look at the Research area you are interested in.
+This will tell you about research priorities, supervisors available, and potential research projects the University is considering.

-The Research topics web pages (below the Research areas in the menu) give you contact details within each faculty, so you can discuss your research proposal with an academic member of staff.
+The Research topics web pages give you contact details within each faculty, so you can discuss your research proposal with a member of staff.
 Most research degree places are subject to a competitive selection process; you will normally need to submit a carefully thought-out research proposal and attend an interview before you are offered a place.
 Places are decided based on:

 - the quality of your proposal